eclipse/microprofile-starter/src/it/README.md

 At the very end of the execution, application(s) are terminated.
 There is also a loop that waits for a TCP socket to die.
 # Platforms
 The TS was tested on OpenJDK Java 11 J9 and HotSpot on Linux and with OpenJDK 11 HotSpot on Windows.
+It also works on Mac OS.
 With Windows,  ```powershell``` is used instead of ```unzip``` and ```taskkill``` instead of ```kill```.
 There is also some ```wmic``` heuristics to clean hanging processes.
-If you are running the TS on Mac, make sure your ```unzip``` can work with the arguments TS supplies or open a PR.

 # Logging and logs
 All logs are archived in ```target/archived-logs```.
 If a build or a server runtime fails,